ctools/ctools/doc/source/reference_manual/csiactobs.rst

 that will be in the output XML model.

-If an observation that given in the input ASCII file is not available on the user machine, the script dumps a warning into the logfile and the obsservation is skipped.
+If an observation that given in the input ASCII file is not available on the user machine, the script dumps a warning into the logfile and the observation is skipped.